Practice-SpencerTower/DSAs/binary-search-trees.md

   - Folders in an OS
   - Computer file systems

+- BST Methods Big O:
+  - Insertion - O(log n)
+  - Searching - O(log n)
+    - Each search/insertion operation potentially cuts the tree in half
+    - As size of tree doubles the number of operations only increases by 1

-## BST Traversal -
+## General Tree Traversal Methods

+- Independent of BSTs
+- Applicable to trees in general
+- DFS and BFS

+### Depth First Search

+- Independent of BSTs
+- Applicable to trees in general
+- 3 types of DFS:
+  - In-Order
+  - Pre-Order
+  - Post-Order

+### Breadth First Search

+- Visits nodes level by level
+- Can be done iteratively or recursively

+- Iterative BFS:
-- Uses a queue to track nodes to be visited
+  - Queue - holds nodes to be visited
+  - Visited array - tracks nodes that have been visited
+  - While loop
-- Uses while loop to remove nodes from the queue
+    - Remove node from the queue
-- After a node is removed from the queue it is added to the results array
+    - Add node to the visited array
-- Then check to see if the current node has children
+    - Check to see if the current node has children
       - If so add them to the queue